amtramel/docker_backup/pms_docker/README.md

 A note about Docker permissions.
 By default, Docker commands require sudo permissions. \
 If you want to run commands from a different user context, that user needs to be added to the Docker group.

-sudo usermod -aG Docker username
+sudo usermod -aG docker username

 - We're assuming you have the NFS packages installed.
 You may need to install these depending on distribution.